-The business plan took a few years to catch on, but by 2003 Netflix posted its first profit of $6.5 million US dollars (USD).
+The business plan took a few years to catch on, but by 2003 Netflix posted its first profit of US$6.5 million.
 By 2005 Netflix was shipping a million DVDs out to subscribers daily from a stock of over 35,000 different film titles.
-Ten years after its introduction, Netflix had delivered its billionth DVD and was looking towards introducing video on demand using the internet.
+Ten years after its introduction, Netflix had delivered its billionth DVD and was looking towards introducing video on demand using the Internet.

 The international expansion of Netflix

-By 2012 they had become available in the UK and Northern Ireland which was even more successful than their introduction into Canada.
+By 2012 it had become available in the UK and Northern Ireland, which was even more successful than their introduction into Canada.
 From here they slowly integrated into most of the rest of Europe over the next two years.
-Distribution rights makes it impossible for Netflix to provide the exact same content to foreign countries, but they attempt to make up for this with their exclusive series and movies as well as adding localised content for their overseas subscribers.
+Distribution rights make it impossible for Netflix to provide the same content to all countries, but they attempt to make up for this with their exclusive series and movies as well as adding localised content for their overseas subscribers.

-In the early part of 2015, Netflix entered Australia and New Zealand video streaming market, followed by Japan and SIngapore later that year.
+In the early part of 2015, Netflix entered the Australia and New Zealand video streaming markets, followed by Japan and Singapore later that year.

 Netflix Australia offers gift cards priced at $20, $30 and $50.
 These can be gifted to a friend or family member, or even used by yourself if you're particularly concerned about storing your payment details online.
 Below is a list of stores you can purchase Netflix gift cards from in Australia.